EmmanuelLefevre/Documentations/Tutorials/powershell_git_pull_script.md

 ***

-⭐⭐⭐ I hope you enjoy it, if so don't hesitate to leave a like on this repository and on the "Settings" one (click on the "Star" button at the top right of the repository page).
+⭐⭐⭐ I hope you enjoy it, if so don't hesitate to leave a like on this repository and on the "[Dotfiles](https://github.com/EmmanuelLefevre/Dotfiles)" one (click on the "Star" button at the top right of the repository page).
 Thanks 🤗